Digits88/bt/README.md

-# bt
+# Deep Reinforcement Learning with Continous Actions

-Repository of my bachelor thesis
+This is the page of my bachelor thesis.